Home » Latest construction workforce figures

 ONS also publishes monthly data on the number of vacancies and jobs in the UK by industry(3).
 This data, which is seasonally adjusted, is based on the Vacancy Survey, a monthly survey of businesses that provides a comprehensive measure of the total number of vacancies across the economy.

-The UK construction workforce (not seasonally adjusted) was 4% smaller in 1Q2026 than it was in 1Q2025, new employment data from the ONS suggests.
+The UK construction workforce (not seasonally adjusted) was 0.2% smaller in 2Q2026 than it was in 2Q2025, new employment data from the ONS suggest.

-A total of 2,051,416 people were estimated to be working in construction, which represents a 14% decline on the size of the workforce 20 years ago in 1Q2006.
+A total of 2,060,284 people were estimated to be working in construction in the second quarter, which represents a 15.1% decline on the size of the workforce 20 years ago in 2Q2006.

 Employed and self-employed workers

-The number of employed workers in 1Q2026 was down by 6% on the year.
+The number of employed workers in 2Q2026 was down by 0.3% year-on-year while self-employed workers in construction increased slightly by 0.1%.

 Source: ONS – EMP14: Employees and self-employed by industry.